Healthy eating in the National Quality Standard

 We have summarised all of these requirements in a handy guide for early childhood services called Healthy Eating in National Quality Standard (PDF).

-We developed the guide with Victorian Department of Education and Training to assist education and care services to provide appropriate nutrition to children, promote healthy eating and meet the element 2.1.1 of the National Quality Standard, and relevant National Regulations.
+We developed the guide with Victorian Department of Education and Training to assist education and care services to provide appropriate nutrition to children, promote healthy eating and meet the element 2.1.3* of the National Quality Standard (revised 2018), and relevant National Regulations.

 The guide is divided into four sections, based on what’s required in each type of service: